 During the study, scientists manipulated the dopaminergic transmission of 27 participants while they were listening to music.
 They conducted the study in three different sessions.

-During those sessions, that are separated by one week at least, the experts orally administrated to each participant a dopamine precursor (levodopa, which increases dopaminergic availability), a dopamine antagonist (risperidone; to reduce dopaminergic signaling), and placebo (lactose; as a control).
-They discovered that the levodopa enhanced the ability to experience musical pleasure in risperidone impaired participants.
+During those sessions, which are separated by one week at least, the experts orally administrated to each participant a dopamine precursor (levodopa, which increases dopaminergic availability), a dopamine antagonist (risperidone; to reduce dopaminergic signaling), and a placebo (lactose; as a control).
+They discovered that the levodopa enhanced the ability to experience musical pleasure in risperidone-impaired participants.

 Ferreri said, “This study shows for the first time a causal role of dopamine in musical pleasure and motivation: enjoying a piece of music, deriving pleasure from it, wanting to listen to it again, being willing to spend money for it, strongly depend on the dopamine released in our synapses.”

 “What we found sheds new light on the role of the human dopaminergic system in abstract rewards.
 Indeed, our findings challenge previous evidence conducted in animal models, where dopaminergic manipulations showed a clear role of dopamine in motivation and learning, but a controversial function in regulating hedonic responses in primary rewards such as food, mainly related to opioids release.”

 “These results indicate that dopaminergic transmission in humans might play different or additive roles than the ones postulated in affective processing so far, particularly in abstract cognitive activities such as music listening.”